superduper-io/superduper/docs/content/docs/faq.md

 db = superduper(db)
 ```

-***Do you provide integrations with other data-bases, -lakes or -warehouses?***
+***Which integrations do you have with data-bases, -lakes or -warehouses?***

-Not currently.
-We are currently discussing how to proceed here, in open source.
-We believe that there is sufficient developer pain and a large enough community
-around MongoDB to start there.
-Please review our issue boards [on GitHub](https://github.com/SuperDuperDB/superduperdb) for more information.
+We currently have first class support for MongoDB and can connect to
+the SQL databases which are supported by Ibis.
+This includes:

+- PostgreSQL
+- SQLite
+- DuckDB
+- Snowflake
+- ClickHouse
+- and many more...

 ***Why MongoDB and not another data store as you first data integration?***